 - Posting the “It’s the Law” poster at your worksites

 - Monitoring how you operate to ensure discrimination does not exist (i.e., keeping records that demonstrate you advertise business opportunities broadly and make attempts to improve diversity and being able to demonstrate that those entities with whom you do business are diverse enough to not appear discriminatory.)

 - Certifying the above as part of the prequalification process

 - Maintaining all records related to Title VI, including training materials and attendance logs, for three (3) years from the date of last action.

-INDOT is required to ensure contractors and consultants who receive federal funds are in compliance with Title VI requirements..
-Training is provided and we require Title VI Coordinators to receive regular Title VI training at a minimum of every 2-3 years.
+INDOT is required to ensure contractors and consultants who receive federal funds are in compliance with Title VI requirements.
+Training is provided and we require Title VI Coordinators to receive regular Title VI training at a minimum of every two-three years.
 Requirements change and it is your responsibility to ensure you stay current and up to date with the requirements.
 You may attend training sessions as often as you like.
 There is no charge for training but space is limited for in person attendance.

 Please also consider the following resources: